isomerpages/mlaw-pto/_deceased-cpf-estate-monies/3-claims-against-bona-vacantia-estates.md

 **2. What is an equitable or moral claim on a bona vacantia estate?**<br>
 In assessing whether there is an “equitable or moral claim” within the meaning of section 27 (3) of the Civil Law Act, the Public Trustee will consider the following factors:

-(a) The length and nature of the relationship between the deceased and the claimant;
+(a) The length and nature of the relationship between the deceased and the claimant;<br>

-(b) Any legal or moral obligations which the deceased had towards the claimant;
+(b) Any legal or moral obligations which the deceased had towards the claimant;<br>

-(c) The way in which the claimant behaved towards the deceased including the contribution (if any) made by the claimant to the welfare of the deceased;
+(c) The way in which the claimant behaved towards the deceased including the contribution (if any) made by the claimant to the welfare of the deceased;<br>
 (d) The deceased’s last wishes

 The above are meant as general guidelines only.
 All claims are assessed on a case-by-case basis and on their respective individual merits as supported by evidence.
 A claimant may not necessarily succeed in his claim even if one or more of the above factors are present.